25 Great Rockumentaries Every Music (and Movie) Fan Should See

-More people are watching documentaries these days, which likely means that more people are rocking their faces off with nonfiction.
-Far from Ken Burns’s soothing tones, these music-filled films demand amplification and an unseemly amount of perspiration.
+More people are watching documentaries these days, which likely means that more people are watching rockumentaries.
+Far from Ken Burns’s soothing tones, these music-filled docs demand amplification and an unseemly amount of perspiration.

 Rock documentaries are tricky beasts.
-Though they often have the built-in advantage of following around famous people, they aren’t immune to boredom and eye-rolling faux depth.
+Though they often have the built-in advantage of following famous people around, they aren’t immune to boredom and eye-rolling faux depth.
 Keeping it simple by showcasing the music can be good, but it’s no way to be great.
-The best of the best manage to deliver a stellar soundscape, offer a backstage pass to the real humans who make it, and hold our ears even if we aren’t already devoted fans.
+The best music documentaries manage to deliver a stellar soundscape, offer a backstage pass to the real humans who make it, and hold our ears even if we aren’t already devoted fans.
 If a little history gets made in the process, even better.

 Grab a seat next to Penny Lane on the bus.
-Here are 13 of the best documentaries that every music—and film—fan should add to their Must Watch list.
+Here are 25 of the best documentaries that every music—and movie—fan should add to their must-watch list.

 Another marriage of style, skill, and subject, Don't Look Back helped shape how the rockumentary genre could provide insights into the people who shape our popular culture.
 That so many iconic moments emerged from D.A.
 Pennebaker’s watershed work, which strolled with Bob Dylan through England in 1965, is a testament to the legendary musician's infinite magnetism.
 The cue cards, singing with Joan Baez in a hotel room on the edge of breaking up, the Mississippi voter registration rally, and on and on.
 Since it portrayed fame’s effect on the artist, the art, and the audience, most every other rock doc has been chasing its brilliance.

 The rockumentary has evolved to be as diverse as the sonic landscape itself, which is why Popstar: Never Stop Never Stopping can send up the current scene just like This Is Spinal Tap! did in the 1980s.
 Still, 1970 feels like the year that defined the rockumentary.
 Another Maysles joint, this profound doc captured The Rolling Stones touring at a time when they were one of the biggest bands in the world and only getting bigger.
-The music is powerful and immediate, and the film closes with their appearance at the Altamont Free Concert, which turned deadly when—after a day of skirmishes between concertgoers and the Hell’s Angels acting as security—a fan with a gun was stabbed to death when he tried to get on stage during “Under My Thumb.”
+The music is powerful and immediate, and the film closes with their appearance at the Altamont Free Concert, which turned deadly when.
+After a day of skirmishes between concertgoers and the Hell’s Angels, who were acting as security, a fan with a gun was stabbed to death when he tried to get on stage during “Under My Thumb.”